InitiatDev/initiat-cli/docs/COMMANDS.md

 **What it does:**
 - Resets all API settings to defaults
-- Clears workspace defaults (org and workspace)
+- Clears project defaults (org and project)
-- Removes all workspace aliases
+- Removes all project aliases
 - Resets service name to default

 **Examples:**